Make-UpWorkClub/StudyNotes/en-US/notes/📗Cegep 2/General Chemistry/BUFFER.md

 # Critical Point

-Point in the phase diagram above which
+Point in the phase diagram above which the substance becomes a [[supercritical fluid]]

 > [!abstract] Critical temperature
 > `Sym.` $T_c$